Save costs for SQL Database compute resources with Azure SQL Database reserved capacity

-Save money with Azure SQL Database by prepaying for compute resources compared to pay-as-you-go prices.
-With Azure SQL Database reserved capacity, you make an upfront commitment on SQL Database for a period of one or three years to get a significant discount on the compute costs.
+Save money with Azure SQL Database by committing to a reservation for compute resources compared to pay-as-you-go prices.
+With Azure SQL Database reserved capacity, you make a commitment for SQL Database use for a period of one or three years to get a significant discount on the compute costs.
 To purchase SQL Database reserved capacity, you need to specify the Azure region, deployment type, performance tier, and term.

 - You must be in the owner role for at least one Enterprise or individual subscription with pay-as-you-go rates.

 - For Enterprise subscriptions, Add Reserved Instances must be enabled in the EA portal.
 Or, if that setting is disabled, you must be an EA Admin on the subscription.

 - For Cloud Solution Provider (CSP) program, only the admin agents or sales agents can purchase SQL Database reserved capacity.

 The details on how enterprise customers and Pay-As-You-Go customers are charged for reservation purchases, see understand Azure reservation usage for your Enterprise enrollment and understand Azure reservation usage for your Pay-As-You-Go subscription.